moeezali2375/dotfiles/nvim/.config/nvim/README.md

 ---

+## Code Folding

+If code folding in TypeScript files does not work, it is most likely due to the wrong LSP being attached.
+For example, the Angular language server (`angularls`) may attach itself in a React project, which breaks folding providers like UFO.

 ## Contributing

 If you find this configuration useful or have suggestions for improvements, feel free to open an issue or submit a pull request!